Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a bit of rotten food)
 **Duration:** Concentration, up to 1 minute

 A stream of acid emanates from you in a line 30 feet long and 5 feet wide in a direction you choose.
-Each creature in the line must succeed on a Dexterity saving throw or be covered in acid for the spell's duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
+Each creature in the line must succeed on a Dexterity Saving Throw or be covered in acid for the spell's duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
 A creature covered in the acid takes 2d4 acid damage at start of each of its turns.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d4 for each slot level above 1st.